bcsitera/bcsitera.github.io/apps/realtime-bank/docs/en-US/join.md

 *Refer to [our LinkPay guide](linkpay.md).

 ### Price list by bank
 Coop Pank has created a comparative table of each banks' price lists.
-It can be found under the section [Price list > Comparison of price list with other banks (direct channel)](https://www.cooppank.ee/en/business/daily-banking/interfaces).
+It can be found [here](https://www.cooppank.ee/en/business/daily-banking/interfaces#?tab=tab-3&accordionItem=Direct+channel).

 ## Certificates